Behind the Book

 NYU Press chose Easter 2025 as the book release date.
 That decision was made a year and a half ago—long before Pope Francis declared 2025 to be the year of the Jubilee and then called for ending the death penalty as a tangible expression of hope for the Jubilee year.

 At the end of my time in Rome, I took a tour of the Vatican gardens.
 Only Italian was available and I don’t speak Italian, so I didn’t bother getting the tour guide headphones.
 Instead, I put in my airpods and listened to my “Jesus Jams” playlist that I had made over the course of writing the book, talking to God about the beautiful walk He had given me and thanking Him for His faithfulness at every turn.
-I went to take a picture of a pretty fountain with frogs, when a white dove photobombed my picture!
+I went to take a picture of a pretty fountain, when a white dove photobombed my picture!

 To this day, it is hard to believe that I took that picture.
 This really happened.
 That dove did not even land.
 It flittered in and out, and the picture I took was perfect.
 I could not have taken that picture if I had tried.

-I release this testimony to serve the purpose to which God has assigned it.
+And so the journey begins anew.
+Whatever is happening, there is an undeniable grace upon this book. ** I release this testimony to serve the purpose to which God has assigned it.